qgis/QGIS-Documentation/docs/server_manual/config.rst

 layer extents defined in the project metadata and disabling the check for PostgreSQL/PostGIS layer primary key uniqueness.

-The trust layer metadata can be forced by setting this variable to ``1`` or ``true``.
+Trusting layer metadata can be forced by setting this variable to ``1`` or ``true``.
-In this case, the vector layer's extent will be the one defined in the project and Postgres/Postgis layers' primary key defined in the datasource are considered as unique without check.
+The vector layer's extent will then be the one defined in the project, and the PostgreSQL/PostGIS layer's primary key defined in the data source is considered as unique without a check.

 Do not use it if layers' extent is not fixed during the project's use.